4DGenome/conseq/README.md

 ```bash
 scripts/utils/check_sequencing_index_concordance.sh gv_066_01_01_chipseq
 ```
-Executing the code above checks, for the sample passed as argument (gv_066_01_01_chipseq in this case), whether the sequencing indexes found in the metadata and in the FASTQ agree.
-Note that for this to work:
+Executing the code above checks, for the sample passed as argument (`gv_066_01_01_chipseq in this case), whether the sequencing indexes found in the metadata and in the FASTQ agree.
+Note that for this sanity check to work:
-1. it relies on an specific organisation of the data (see below)
+1. a specific organisation of the data is required (see [Structured and hierarchical data organisation](#structured-and-hierarchical-data-organisation))
-2. the sequencing index used in this sample needs to be part of the collected metadata (see below)
+2. the sequencing index used in this sample needs to be part of the collected metadata (see [Metadata collection](#metadata-collection))
 3. the sequencing index used in this sample needs to be part of the FASTQ header rows (which is not always provided); for instance:
 ```bash
 zcat data/chipseq/raw/2012-11-29/gv_066_01_01_chipseq_read1.fastq.gz |head -n 4